 Memorable Lunch in Paris – a Rooftop Cafeteria

-Even if you don’t go up on the roof, you’ll want to visit the Galleries Lafayette department store to see its spectacular stained glass ceiling.
+Even if you don’t go up on the roof, you’ll want to visit the Galeries Lafayette department store to see its spectacular stained glass ceiling.
 But while you’re there, visit the roof terrace for a sweeping view of Paris.
 You’ll see the Eiffel Tower in the distance and the famous Parisian boulevards laid out below you, lined by elegant apartments and offices.
 To appreciate the view even more, stop by the cafeteria to pick up fresh salads, hearty sandwiches, or hot dishes, for about 10 euro per person.
 On a warm day, you can eat outside while you take in the view.
 If it’s chilly or windy, you can enjoy the view through a big picture window from the comfort of an inside table and chairs.

 Old World Elegant Dining in Paris – in a Train Station